 The campground features 61 sites in two separate campgrounds – 40 tree-shaded sites in the Amelia River Campground and 21 sites tucked behind the dunes on the ocean in the Atlantic Beach Campground.
 Each site has a fire ring, picnic table, water and electric hookups.
 Each campground has its own dump station, soft drink vending machines and new bathhouses with showers and washing machines.
 Pets are permitted in the campground.
 (Maximum RV length is 40 feet.)

-Reserve early.
-This park is on a beach, so you can expect considerable difficulty reserving a site in summer.
-Winter can also pose a challenge, though less severe, because the campground is a pit stop for travelers heading south.
+This park is on a beach, so you can expect considerable difficulty reserving a site.

 Getting there: Take I-95 to Exit 373, the exit for Fernandina Beach, and go east on State Road A1A for about 16 miles until you hit Atlantic Avenue.
 Turn right and go two miles.

 Things to do when camping near Jacksonville: